peterhinch/micropython_ir/README.md

 IR reception is inevitably subject to errors, notably if the remote is operated near the limit of its range, if it is not pointed at the receiver or if its batteries are low.
-So applications must check for, and usually ignore, errors.
+The user callback should check for, and usually ignore, errors.
 These are flagged by data values < `REPEAT` (-1).

-On the ESP8266 there is a further source of errors.
+On ESP8266 and ESP32 there is a further source of errors.
 This results from the large and variable interrupt latency of the device which can exceed the pulse duration.
-This causes pulses to be missed.
-This tendency is slightly reduced by running the chip at 160MHz.
+This causes pulses to be missed or their timing measured incorrectly.
+On ESP8266 some improvment may be achieved by running the chip at 160MHz.

 In general applications should provide user feedback of correct reception.
 Users tend to press the key again if the expected action is absent.